libor-m/scrimer/doc/index.rst

 ----------------

 Dataflow diagram of the pipeline.
 Inputs are in green, processing steps in yellow and results in red.
 Edges are labelled with data format.
+Image was created with :ref:`yEd <yed>`.

 .. figure:: images/dataflow.png